Biomolecular-Design-Nexus/spired-fitness-mcp/README.md

-# SPIRED-Fitness MCP
+# SPIRED-Stab MCP

-SPIRED-Fitness MCP server for protein modeling, extracted from the [official SPIRED-Fitness tutorials](https://github.com/Gonglab-THU/SPIRED-Fitness).
+SPIRED-Stab MCP server for protein stability prediction, extracted from the [official SPIRED-Fitness tutorials](https://github.com/Gonglab-THU/SPIRED-Fitness).

 ## Overview
-This SPIRED-Fitness MCP server provides three protein analysis tools.
+This SPIRED-Fitnesss provides three protein analysis tools.
 Here we only use Spired-Stab in the mcp service for stability prediction.

 ## Installation